Geography of Victoria: Topography and hydrology

 Extensive landscapes of low relief occur at higher altitudes in the form of plateaus such as the Bogong High Plains, the plateaus of Mount Buffalo (about 1,400 m) and the Baw Baw Plateau, which are collectively commonly referred to as "high plains".
 Extensive plateaus at successively lower elevations also frequent the further they are from the main divide.
 These include the Pinnibar plateau in the north-east, Nunniong plains to the south (about 1,200 m), and the Koetong - Shelly, Wabonga and Strathbogie plateaus further north (about 600–1,100 m).

 The northerly draining valleys widen and the stream gradients gradually decrease as they near the Riverine Plain to the north and west of the region.
 The lower reaches of these streams have flood plains of fine sediments flanked by several sets of terraces.
 Alluvial or colluvial formations emerge from minor valleys of small ephemeral streams that drain the interfluves of major valleys.
 The ridges, as they approach the lowland plains, give way to low hills which mark the later stages of erosion of the upland ridges.

 The floodplain and terraces of the Murray River at Wodonga indicate the eastern edge of the Northern Riverine Plain and the northern edge of the Eastern Uplands, at which point the floodplain is only about 150 m above sea level, consequently causing the flow of the major river systems in the region to have carved deep, narrow valleys in their upper reaches over time where the gradients are much steeper than along the floodplains.

 South of the Great Divide the river systems increase in gradient and valley depth, and as they approach the Eastern Plain, having narrower alluviated valleys than those in the north.
 Large lowland areas enclosed by steep ridges such as the Murmungee basin south of Beechworth and the Dargo area south of the Divide, occur in parts of the Eastern Uplands.
 These are found where more readily weathered and eroded rocks occur surrounded by resistant rocks.
 The southern boundary of the Eastern Uplands is the southern extremity of an uneven bench-like platform known as the Nillumbik Terrain, which can be traced bordering the Eastern Plain from near Orbost to the eastern suburbs of Melbourne.
 The Eastern Uplands extend to the coast from Cape Conran to Rams Head, where the Nillumbik Terrain is absent, and is fringed with coastal sand dunes in parts.

 Botany

-Tall, thick forests of Alpine Ash occur on the upper mountain slopes, while the world's tallest hardwood tree, mountain ash, is found at slightly lower altitudes in the west of the region, with a typical variety of mixed-species eucalypts in conjunction with Ti-Tree shrubs composing the remainder of the forested portion of the Eastern Uplands.
+Tall, thick forests of alpine ash occur on the upper mountain slopes, while the world's tallest hardwood tree, mountain ash, is found at slightly lower altitudes in the west of the region, with a typical variety of mixed-species eucalypts in conjunction with tea tree shrubs composing the remainder of the forested portion of the Eastern Uplands.

 The high plains are dominated by grasslands, herbfields, and heath communities which are widespread in areas where cold air drainage limits woody plant growth, with sphagnum bogs and fens in permanently wet areas.
-Snow Gum woodlands occupy the rocky knolls and ridges above approximately 1400–1500 m.
+Snow gum woodlands occupy the rocky knolls and ridges above approximately 1400–1500 m.